 - 1 clove garlic optional

-- olive oil optional, as needed to thin out pesto
+- extra-virgin olive oil optional, as needed to thin out pesto

 - To make the cauliflower, place 2 inches of water in a pot and bring to a boil.
 Place steamer basket in it, add cauliflower, and cover.
 Cook for approximately 6-8 minutes, or until easily pierced with a fork.